aspencuozzo/clipgrabber/README.md

 - rich 12.6.0 or later

 ## Usage
 Clone this repository or go to the [latest release](https://github.com/aspensykes/clipgrabber/releases/latest), download and unzip the source code.
 Open your computer's terminal in the folder created.
-Ensure Python 3.10 or later is installed (`python3 -v`).
+Ensure Python 3.10 or later is installed (`python3 -V`).
 Run the following:

 `python3 -m pip install -r requirements.txt`\
 `python3 clipgrabber.py`